JonasMoss/hidden/README.md

 ## Installation

-From inside `R`, use one of the following commands:
+From inside `R`, do the following:

 ``` r
 # install.packages("devtools")